 Tender & juicy smoked brisket recipe, overnight in the Blaze Kamado!
 No need to babysit this cook, just get your Kamado coasting at 225 degrees for an overnight slow smoke, you won’t even have to add charcoal mid cook with this setup!
-Blaze Cast Aluminium Kamado COMING SOON!
-We will have the Blaze Kamado available within the next 2 weeks, stay tuned!http://www.blazegrills.com/...
+Blaze Cast Aluminium Kamado available here: http://www.bbqguys.com/cont...

 Smoked Brisket Recipe:

 Kosher Salt ¾ Cup

 Olive Oil enough to coat brisket

 Apple Juice enough to blend with water 50/50 and fill pan

 Water enough to blend with apple juice 50/50 and fill pan